NVIDIA/NeMo/docs/sources/source/training.rst

 Fast Training
 =============

-Training large model (especially from scratch) requires significant compute.
+Training a large model (especially from scratch) requires significant compute.
 NeMo provides support for mixed precision and distributed training to speed-up training.
 NeMo uses `NVIDIA's APEX library <https://github.com/NVIDIA/apex>`_ to get maximum performance out of NVIDIA's GPUs.
 Furthermore, multi-GPU systems (such as DGX Station, DGX-1 and DGX-2) have *NVLINK* to speed-up multi-GPU communication.

 Mixed Precision